LinkedIn Events Scraper

 Frequently Asked Questions

-Do I need a LinkedIn account?
 Yes, for keyword search you need a LinkedIn session cookie (li_at).
-Direct URL scraping can work without a cookie but may return limited data.
+Direct URL scraping can work without a cookie but may return limited data for non-public events.

 How many events can I scrape?
 Up to 500 events per run.
 LinkedIn's search API surfaces the most relevant events first.

-Will my account get flagged?
 The scraper uses LinkedIn's official Voyager API with realistic request pacing.
 Using a residential proxy (configurable in proxyConfiguration) reduces risk further.

-What's the difference between searchQuery and eventUrls? searchQuery searches across all LinkedIn events by keyword. eventUrls scrapes specific events you already know about.
+searchQuery searches across all LinkedIn events by keyword. eventUrls scrapes specific events you already know about.
 Both can be used together in one run.

-Why is attendeesCount missing for some events?
-LinkedIn only surfaces attendee counts for events with sufficient attendees and visibility settings.
+LinkedIn only surfaces attendee counts for events with sufficient visibility settings.

-How do I get the full cookie JSON?
-Install a browser extension like EditThisCookie, navigate to LinkedIn, then export cookies as a JSON array.
+Install a browser extension like EditThisCookie or Cookie-Editor, navigate to LinkedIn, then export all cookies as a JSON array.
 Paste the entire JSON into the cookie field.

 Does this work for private events?
 Private events require the cookie of an account that has access to the event.